WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.13.0 ###
+* Fix: Custom preacher label in menu lowercased when label is in lowercase
 * Fix: Audio download button glitches sometimes
 * Fix: Image size shortcode argument not working
 * Fix: SB image import breaking when image is local and does not exist on filesystem